 - Azure AD is where all authentication and access control happens, that’s why it needs to be created first, followed by assigning the Azure subscription to it.

-- It is also a place where you manage all the accounts which have access to your subscriptions.
+- It is also the place where you manage all the accounts that have access to your subscriptions.

-“But I have Azure AD tenant already.
+“But I have an Azure AD tenant already.
 Can I use it?”

 In this video, I explain the relationship between Azure subscriptions and Azure AD tenant.